 The program kicked off with a 4-day initial Professional Training Program (PTP) on December 7-11, 2017.
-Ninety-six (96) attendees learned the comprehensive foundation for CMBM’s approach – the biology and psychology of stress and trauma and the research supporting it – and experienced mind-body techniques in both small and large group formats.
+Attendees learned the comprehensive foundation for CMBM’s approach – the biology and psychology of stress and trauma and the research supporting it – and experienced mind-body techniques in both small and large group formats.
 Then they immediately began outreach efforts to share their new skills with people in their workplaces and communities who were affected by Harvey.
 We created a Facebook page for them to interact, ask questions and exchange ideas with each other and our team.
 This remains a very active forum for them to seek guidance, share their successes and to exchange creative ways to market their groups through their networks and other social media sites such as NextDoor.

 On January 4-7, 2018, 79 participants returned for the 4-day Advanced Training Program (ATP).
 Here, they learned how to lead small Mind-Body Skills Groups (MBSGs) as well as Mind-Body Skills Workshops (MBSWs) with members of their community.
 They each had the opportunity to put their knowledge to practice – leading groups and teaching the techniques with their peers and with support and guidance from senior CMBM faculty.
 The commitment and enthusiasm of our Houston colleagues is palpable.
 They have been highly focused on learning this model, engaging with us and with each other with impressive motivation, inquiry and dedication to serving their fellow Houstonians as soon as possible.